-According to a MoneyLion survey, 65 percent of Americans believe their income will increase in 2018, so you want to make sure you’re doing the right things to make those beliefs come true.
+According to a MoneyLion survey, 65 percent of Americans believe their income would increase in last year, so you want to make sure you’re doing the right things to make those beliefs come true.

 Click through to see if your financial future is as bright as other Americans — and how you can use your body language to ensure that it is.

 When strategizing about how to ask for a raise, Bill Corbett, president of Corbett Public Relations Inc., recommends reflecting the body language you see from your supervisor.